 The Dystrophic Epidermolysis Bullosa Research Association of America, Inc. is exempt from income taxes under Section 501(c)(3) of the Internal Revenue Code.
-A ruling from the Internal Revenue Service has determined that the Organization will be treated as a publicly supported organization, and not a private foundation.
-This qualifies the Organization for the 50% charitable contribution deduction for individual donors.
+A ruling from the Internal Revenue Service has determined that D.E.B.R.A. will be treated as a publicly supported organization, and not a private foundation.
+This qualifies D.E.B.R.A. for the 50% charitable contribution deduction for individual donors.
 Consequently, the accompanying financial statements do not include any provision for income taxes.

-The Organization recognizes the effect of tax positions only when they are more than likely than not of being sustained.
-Management has determined that the Organization had no uncertain tax positions that qualify for either recognition or disclosure in the financial statements.
-In the normal course of business, the Organization's tax filings are subject to examination by federal and state authorities.
-The tax returns for the years ended December 31, 2017 and forward are subject to examination by taxing authorities.
+D.E.B.R.A. recognizes the effect of tax positions only when they are more than likely than not of being sustained.
+Management has determined that D.E.B.R.A. had no uncertain tax positions that qualify for either recognition or disclosure in the financial statements.
+In the normal course of business, D.E.B.R.A.'s tax filings are subject to examination by federal and state authorities.
+The tax returns for the years ended December 31, 2018 and forward are subject to examination by taxing authorities.